IBM/ibm_zos_zosmf/_sources/modules/zmf_dataset_fetch.rst.txt

   The matched contents in the data set will be saved as ``{{ dataset_dest }}/{{ zmf_host }}/{{ dataset_src }}.search`` on control node.

-  For example, the matched contents in the data set named ``ZOSMF.ANSIBLE.DATA`` would be saved as ``/tmp/dataset/ZOSMF.ANSIBLE.DATA.search``.
+  For example, the matched contents in the data set named ``ZOSMF.ANSIBLE.PS`` would be saved as ``/tmp/dataset/ZOSMF.ANSIBLE.PS.search``.

   | **required**: False